• Skip to main content

 If you are a whole wheat only kitchen like us, having a good cake recipe is a must.
 After years of struggling to make good cakes, we finally have a tried and true recipe.

-If you want more whole wheat cake recipes we have a whole wheat chocolate cake, whole wheat chocolate banana cake, and a whole wheat banana cake.
+If you want more whole wheat cake recipes we have a whole wheat chocolate cake, whole wheat chocolate banana cake, whole wheat banana cake, and a whole wheat pound cake.

 While a cake made with whole wheat flour is not going to be as light and airy as a cake made with all purpose flour (unless you sift it) you can make a really delicious cake with 100% whole wheat flour.
 The very best flour to use for the lightest, and fluffiest cake is freshly ground flour from soft white wheat berries.